kumar-shridhar/Online-Toxicity-Detection/README.md

 This project is one of the many APOLLO projects to be launched in future.

 ## Detect Toxicity in Online YouTube Comments
-Project to check the online toxicity (hate speech, swearing) in YouTube videos comments.
+Project to check the online toxicity (hate speech, swearing) in YouTube video comments.

 ## How to run